 Former Ranby prison officer cleared over allegations of indecent assaults on two underage girls

+Ranby prison officer from Sutton cleared over allegations of indecent assaults on two underage girls

-A former Ranby prison officer has been found not guilty of several allegations of sexual assaults on two underage girls.
+A Ranby prison officer from Sutton has been cleared of sexual assaults on two underage girls.

 John Thorlby-Coy, aged 51, was acquitted of a string of serious sexual offences on a girl, and one offence involving a second girl.

-Mr Thorlby-Coy, of Riveraine Close, Sutton-in-Ashfield, had his trial closed on October 26 at Nottingham Crown Court after a jury returned a not guilty verdict to all allegations.
+Mr Thorlby-Coy, of Riveraine Close, Sutton,, was found not guilty after a trial at Nottingham Crown Court.

 Most Popular

-A total of thirteen charges were denied, with twelve relating to the woman, and a further charge of indecency with a child, which related to a different girl aged under 14 at the time.
+A total of 13 charges were denied by Mr Thorlby-Coy, with 12 relating to the woman, and a further charge of indecency with a child, which related to a different girl aged under 14 at the time.

-The court heard that Thorlby-Coy, previously of Worksop, was suspended from his role as head of function at HMP Ranby after he was arrested.
+The court heard Mr Thorlby-Coy, previously of Worksop, had been suspended from his role as head of function at HMP Ranby after he was arrested.